angular/angular/aio/content/guide/dynamic-component-loader.md

 # Dynamic component loader

 Component templates are not always fixed.
-An application may need to load new components at runtime.
+An application might need to load new components at runtime.

 This cookbook shows you how to use `ComponentFactoryResolver` to add components dynamically.